aliyasineser/GTU_Homeworks/README.md

 # GTU_Homeworks
 2014-2018 Gebze Technical University Computer Science Homeworks.
-Notes are not added, most of them were 100/100 and grades were in most of them.
+Notes are not added, most of them were 100/100.
 Courses are:

 * [Introduction to Programming(C)](C-Programming-Homeworks/)